 Consistent with NRC policies, procedures and regulatory requirements, no portion of any inspection report or draft inspection documents shall be shown to or given to licensees, vendors, or applicants, or to any other group or person external to the NRC before formal issuance of the inspection report, without the explicit permission of the EDO (Refer to MD 3.4).
 This includes, documentation containing cut-sets in support of detailed risk evaluations performed in accordance with IMC 0609, “Significance Determination Process.”

 If inspection documentation is inadvertently or improperly released, the inspector should promptly report the unauthorized disclosure to their supervisor.
-Refer to MD 3.4, 3.5, and 12.5 for further actions and additional information.
+Refer to MDs 3.4, 3.5, “Attendance at NRC Staff-Sponsored Meetings,” and 12.5 for further actions and additional information.

 If inspection documents or inspection-generated information are inadvertently left unattended for a period of time in a non-NRC controlled area or public space, it should be determined whether the subject matter was reviewed in detail by third parties or if a substantive release of information occurred.
-If release of information is evident, the division director should be notified for further discussion and any security-related aspects of the release should be address in accordance with the applicable MD.
+If release of information is evident, the division director should be notified for further discussion and any security-related aspects of the release should be addressed in accordance with the applicable MD.

 If email is being used to convey pre-decisional inspection information, inspectors shall be mindful of the type of information they put in emails, as well as the names listed in the “To,” “cc,” and “bcc” fields.
-Emails have the potential to be misconstrued or taken out of context, if inadvertently released to the public or released through a FOIA request.
+Emails have the potential to be misconstrued or taken out of context if inadvertently released to the public or released through a FOIA request.
 Use of email groups, which only contain NRC staff members, is encouraged to reduce the risk of MS Outlook sending email to unintended recipients by using the auto-complete function.

-Existing technologies, such as shared internal drives, SharePoint, or Teams, are alternate ways to communicate sensitive information versus email.
+Existing technologies, such as shared internal drives, OneDrive, SharePoint, or Teams, are alternate ways to communicate sensitive information versus email.
 When used properly, these methods can ensure that only those within the NRC have access to the information.
 A concerted effort should be made by staff and management to learn how to utilize the existing tools available and find ways to integrate use of these tools into current practices.
 Staff using these types of technologies shall be discouraged from extracting files from such sites and attaching them to emails, a practice that negates the security controls provided by these technologies.
-Rather, staff wishing to reference a document using one of these options should provide a link to the site in their NRC staff group email.
+Rather, staff wishing to reference a document using one of these options should provide a link to the site (or ADAMS link) in their NRC staff group email.

 Significant safety- or security-related information shall be promptly and clearly communicated to responsible licensee, vendor, or applicant management to obtain prompt evaluation and corrective action.
 There are few circumstances where this information cannot be relayed orally.
 Therefore, no draft inspection documents shall be given to the licensee, vendor, or applicant unless the issue is so time-critical that oral communication will not suffice to prevent or mitigate an emergency or significant safety or safeguards event (e.g., accidental criticality, core damage).
 Under these circumstances prior EDO approval would not be required.